Official websites use .mil

-We support the implementation of the DOD and Navy Instructions regarding the identification, surveillance, and management of military personnel infected with HIV
+We support the implementation of the DOD and Navy Instructions regarding the identification, surveillance, and management of military personnel living with HIV

-Do you have questions about the identification, surveillance, and management of military personnel infected with HIV?
-Ha ve you been tested and are now wondering what the implications are for your career and family.
-We provide answers to those questions about DOD policy, and also provide supporting documents intended to help Servicemembers through the process of testing for HIV and reporting results.
+Do you have questions about the identification, surveillance, and management of military personnel living with HIV?
+Have you tested positive and are now wondering what the implications are for your career and family?
+The resources below provide answers to those questions about DOD policy, and also provide supporting documents intended to help service members through the process of testing for HIV and reporting results.

-The documents below are meant to support in the sample submission process, including how to place the barcode, pack, and send samples.
-We also provide guidance and information for using the HIV Management System (HMS) Loader (HMSLoader), a web-based application for the submission of blood test demographic information through manual and electronic entry.
+The document below is meant to support in the sample submission process, including how to place the barcode, pack, and send samples.

-To avoid errors and reduce any confusion in the process we use to conduct HIV testing and reporting, we created a standardized process that we provide in the documents below.
+To avoid errors and reduce any confusion in the process we use to conduct HIV testing and reporting, we created a standardized process described in the documents below.
 We refer to them as algorithms because they provide a decision-tree approach aimed at reducing and defining uncertainty.

 NBIMC Continuity of Operations Plan